segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Packaging Destinations using Device-mode

-By default, Analytics-React-Native does not package any external destination SDKs, and sends all of your data first to the Segment servers, which forward the data on to any tools you enabled from the Segment web app.
-This is known as using "Cloud-mode".
+By default, Analytics-React-Native sends all of your data first to the Segment servers, which forward the data on to any tools you enabled from the Segment web app.
+It does not package any external destination SDKs by default.
+This is known as using "Cloud-mode", and it helps reduce the size of your project.

-This helps reduce the size of your project.
-However, in order to function correctly, some destinations require that you include code in your project that can be executed on the user's device.
+However, in order to function correctly some destinations require that you include code in your project that can be executed on the user's device.
 This is known as "device-mode".
 Other destinations offer a device-mode SDK, but still work (with reduced features) in cloud-mode.

 You can read [more about connection modes](/docs/connections/destinations/#connection-modes) in the Destination documentation.